Potty training is a major milestone in any small person's life and one that marks a real watershed between infancy and childhood.

 Don’t rush them out of nappies

-Unfortunately, a rush to potty train is something parents often get their own knickers in a twist about.
+Unfortunately, rushing to potty training is something parents often get their own knickers in a twist about.
 Sometimes it’s because they’ve got to get their little one dry before they can go to play group or nursery, or perhaps it’s just because of that age old pressure of keeping up with the Jones’s.

 ‘We often speak to parents through our helpline who have been listening a lot to others, maybe their parents, in-laws, or to other mums who say we’ve just managed to potty train their own child in under a week.
 They are worried because it seems to be taking them a lot longer,’ says Jayne Miller, helpline and information specialist for ERIC (Education and Resources for Improving Childhood Continence), the UK’s leading continence charity.